santiag0m/IBIO4680/05-Textons/Readme.md

 ----

-##Tip for python debugging from terminal
+## Tip for python debugging from terminal
 As I told you, you can debug in Python as you usually does it in Matlab (those pretty red points that you click on).
 For Python is a little different as you do not have an interface (unless you have Spyder, but, let's assume you do not).
 For this purpose you can use `ipython` (you might have note I love it) and a module called `ipdb`.

-Just `import ipdb` and call `ipdb.set_trace()` wherever you want the code make a pause to interact with.
-That's it. enjoy it.
-It changed my life.
+Just `import ipdb` and call `ipdb.set_trace()` wherever you want the code to make a pause and interact with.
+That's it. enjoy it. **It really changed my life**.

 ----

 ## DISCLAIMER
 It is the very first time that `Python scripts` are provided.
-Therefore, they are in beta mode.
-Do not lose your mind if you find any bug or error.
+Therefore, they are in *beta* mode.
+Please, do not lose your mind if you find any bug or error.
 If so, kindly report this bug to me, I'll be happy to fix it.